ArfanAnulal/To-Do-App/README.md

 * **Full CRUD Functionality:** Create, Read, Update (toggle status), and Delete tasks.
+* **Persistent Local Storage:** All tasks and theme settings are saved on-device using the **Sembast NoSQL database**.
+Your list is always there, even after closing the app.
-* **Advanced State Management:** Architected with **Riverpod**, separating business logic from the UI for a clean, scalable, and testable codebase.
+* **Advanced State Management:** Architected with **Riverpod**, featuring multiple providers (TodoListNotifier, ModeNotifier) for a clean, decoupled, and scalable state.
-* **Reactive UI:** The UI instantly reacts to any changes in the application state, providing a seamless user experience.
-* **Modern UI/UX:**
-    * A custom, dark-mode-centric theme.
-    * Smooth animations for adding and removing tasks.
+* **Dual Theming System:** A complete, switchable light & dark mode system built with a centralized ThemeData class.
+* **Professional Polish:** Features a native splash screen and adaptive app icons.
-    * A modal bottom sheet for adding new tasks without leaving the main screen.
+* **Modern & Reactive UI:** Built with ListView.builder for performance and a modern UI featuring a docked FloatingActionButton and a modal bottom sheet for adding tasks.
-* **Immutable State:** Follows best practices by treating state as immutable, ensuring predictable and bug-free state transitions.
-* **Optimized for Performance:** Uses ListView.builder to efficiently handle and display even very long lists of tasks.

 ## **🛠️ Technologies & Packages Used**